 I chuckle.
 “I was!
 It took everything in me not to let go!”

 Kimberly grins.
 “You want to head over to the dining hall to celebrate?”

 I shake my head.
 “I think I’m going to head back to the house.
 Big day tomorrow.”
-And honestly, I just wanted to rest.
-I had been spending the whole week studying and I really just needed some sleep.
+And honestly, I just want to rest.
+I had been spending the whole week studying and I really just need some sleep.

 Of course, when I get home, I am a bit surprised to find people lounging about and hanging out.
 I even spot Clare lurking in the corner.
 What were they all doing here?